lucasOlivio/dark-cave/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the repository.
-3. Create a new directory called "build" in the root directory.
-4. Navigate to the "build" directory.
-5. Run the following command to generate the Makefile using CMake:
+3. Run the build command:

     ```shell
-    cmake ..
+    make build
     ```

-6. Run the following command to build the game using Make:

-    ```shell
-    make
-    ```

-    The built executable file will be located in the "build" directory.
+4. The built executable file will be located in the "build/Debug" directory.
 You can run the game by executing this file in the terminal:

     ```bash
-    .\DarkCave
+    cd Debug
+    DarkCave.exe
     ```

 That's it!
 You should now be able to build and run the Dark Cave game on your system.